zhongyang219/TrafficMonitorPlugins/download/plugin_download_en.md

 # TrafficMonitor Plugin Download

 It is welcome to develop your own plugin for TrafficMonitor.
-If you want to submit your plugin, please compile the plugin to dll file and email it to zhongyang219@hotmail.com.
+If you want to submit your plugin, please send email to zhongyang219@hotmail.com and attach the download URL.
 Please marked "TrafficMonitor Plugin" in the email.
-Please provide 32-bit and 64-bit versions whenever possible.

 ## How to develop the plugin